Advice you can trust

 all of them into one, you'll only have to worry about one monthly payment.

-in your home and adding the debt to your mortgage or taking out a secured loan.
-This can work out more affordable
+home: adding the debt to your mortgage or taking out a secured loan.
+This can work

-payments or your home might be at risk of repossession if you don't keep up with them.
+your home might be at risk of repossession if you don't keep up with them.

 budget by lowering your monthly repayments.
 This is usually done by spreading the